brownplt/smol-translator/README.md

 ## Test Suite

-Tested with almost all programs from the SMoL Tutor.
-The only exceptions are:
+This translator has been tested with more than 80% programs from the SMoL Tutor.
+154 were tested.
+31 were skipped for various reasons:

-- Programs from the heap tutorial.
+1. (8 skipped) Programs from the heap tutorial.
 This tutorial is all about heap structure, so expected answers are NOT program outputs.
-- Programs from the local tutorial.
+2. (20 skipped) Programs from the local tutorial.
 This tutorial is all about local binding forms, which doesn't apply to many languages.
-- Programs where the expected output involve `@`.
+3. (2 skipped) Programs where the expected output involve `@`.
 These programs are, again, testing heap structures.
+4. (1 skipped) Programs where the expected output involve `=`.
+These programs output circular data structures.
+It is difficult to translate the outputs.

 ## SMoL vs JavaScript